ZikunY/ZikunY.github.io/index.md

 **Email:** zy2412@columbia.edu

 I am actively looking for a faculty or research scientist position!
+The pic on the left is Man